Obsessive-Compulsive Disorder

 Accreditations & Approvals

-In support of improving patient care, NetCE is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, TRC Healthcare/NetCE is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
 NetCE has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6361.
 Programs that do not qualify for NBCC credit are clearly identified.
 NetCE is solely responsible for all aspects of the programs.
 NetCE is approved to offer continuing education through the Florida Board of Nursing Home Administrators, Provider #50-2405.
 NetCE is approved by the California Nursing Home Administrator Program as a provider of continuing education.
 Provider number 1622.
 As a Jointly Accredited Organization, NetCE is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 Continuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
 The APA CEP Office maintains responsibility for the content of the programs.
 NetCE is accredited by the International Accreditors for Continuing Education and Training (IACET).
 NetCE complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, NetCE is authorized to issue the IACET CEU.
 NetCE is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0033.
 This course is considered self-study, as defined by the New York State Board for Social Work.
 NetCE is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors #MHC-0021.
 This course is considered self-study by the New York State Board of Mental Health Counseling.
 NetCE is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed marriage and family therapists. #MFT-0015.This course is considered self-study by the New York State Board of Marriage and Family Therapy.
 Materials that are included in this course may include interventions and modalities that are beyond the authorized practice of licensed master social work and licensed clinical social work in New York.
 As a licensed professional, you are responsible for reviewing the scope of practice, including activities that are defined in law as beyond the boundaries of practice for an LMSW and LCSW.
 A licensee who practices beyond the authorized scope of practice could be charged with unprofessional conduct under the Education Law and Regents Rules.

 Designations of Credit

 This activity was planned by and for the healthcare team, and learners will receive 4 Interprofessional Continuing Education (IPCE) credit(s) for learning and change.
 NetCE designates this enduring material for a maximum of 4 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 NetCE designates this continuing education activity for 4 ANCC contact hour(s).
-NetCE designates this continuing education activity for 2 pharmacology hour(s) for physician assistants.
 NetCE designates this continuing education activity for 2 pharmacotherapeutic/pharmacology contact hour(s).
 NetCE designates this continuing education activity for 4.8 hours for Alabama nurses.
 NetCE designates this continuing education activity for 1.5 NBCC clock hour(s).
 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 4 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
 Completion of this course constitutes permission to share the completion data with ACCME.
 Social workers participating in this intermediate to advanced course will receive 4 Clinical continuing education clock hours.
 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME and/or Self-Assessment requirements of the American Board of Surgery's Continuous Certification program.
 It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.
 Successful completion of this CME activity, which includes participation in the activity with individual assessments of the participant and feedback to the participant, enables the participant to earn 4 MOC points in the American Board of Pediatrics' (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.
 Through an agreement between the Accreditation Council for Continuing Medical Education and the Royal College of Physicians and Surgeons of Canada, medical practitioners participating in the Royal College MOC Program may record completion of accredited activities registered under the ACCME's "CME in Support of MOC" program in Section 3 of the Royal College's MOC Program.
 This home study course is approved by the Florida Board of Nursing Home Administrators for 4 credit hour(s).
-This course is approved by the California Nursing Home Administrator Program for 4 hour(s) of continuing education credit - NHAP#1622015-8589/P. California NHAs may only obtain a maximum of 10 hours per course.
-AACN Synergy CERP Category A. NetCE designates this continuing education activity for 4 credit(s).
-NetCE is authorized by IACET to offer 0.4 CEU(s) for this program.
+This course is approved by the California Nursing Home Administrator Program for 4 hour(s) of continuing education credit - NHAP#1622015-9393/P. California NHAs may only obtain a maximum of 10 hours per course.
+NetCE designates this continuing education activity for 4 credit(s).
+AACN Synergy CERP Category A. NetCE is authorized by IACET to offer 0.4 CEU(s) for this program.

 Individual State Nursing Approvals